rcmdnk/sentaku/README.md

 If you want to use different separator, use `-s <sep>` option.

-In cas there any directory/file names which have spaces, use line break as a separator, i.e.:
+In case there any directory/file names which have spaces, use line break as a separator, i.e.:

     $ ls | sentaku -s $'\n'